 - Payments more than 60 days overdue and are in collections

 - Any serious credit infringement committed by you

 - Advice that payments are no longer overdue

 Though there is no publicly-available methodology, it can be assumed that the dearer the phone plan, the more stringent the credit checks will be.
-Below are some 12-month postpaid plans from Vodafone that may require a credit check.
+Below are some month-to-month postpaid plans from Vodafone that may require a credit check.

-The following table includes all 12-month postpaid SIM-only Vodafone plans as published on Canstar Blue’s database listed in order of standard cost, lowest to highest, then data allowance, largest to smallest.
-Use our comparison tool to see a wider range of plans from other providers.
+The following table includes all postpaid SIM-only Vodafone plans as published on Canstar Blue’s database listed in order of standard cost, lowest to highest, then data allowance, largest to smallest.
+Use our phone plan comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

 Unfortunately, there’s no real way to know if you’ll be rejected for a phone plan until you actually apply for one.
 However, it doesn’t hurt to look at your own credit report; it’s often free if you look at it once a year.
 If you have been knocked back, it can be infuriating, especially if you know someone who seems unreliable with money able to get a phone plan no worries.

 Luckily, credit reports can shine a light into why you’ve been rejected; unfortunately, you may have to go through the credit reporting agency and not the telco to get this information.
 A way to get a phone plan and avoid credit checks is to buy a prepaid plan.
 They often operate similarly to postpaid plans, and many include the same amount of value.